 The Bible is the self-revelation of God to humankind and is thus the word of God.
 It was written by human authors under the inspiration of the Holy Spirit.
 It is the supreme source of truth for Christian beliefs and living.
 Both the Old and New Testament point to Jesus Christ and are true without any mixture of error.
 The canon of protestant scripture is accepted to be the completed Bible.

 II Timothy 1:13, 3:16; II Peter 1:20, 21; 3:16; Psalms 119:105, 160, 12:6; Proverbs 30:5; Luke 24:25-27

 Humanity is the highest creation of God, the object of His love.
 God made humanity in His own image, and gave them dominion over creation.
 Humans were created by God without sin, yet fell into sin because of Adam’s rebellion.
 As a result of Adam’s sin, humans inherit a nature that is (1) guilty of Adam’s original sin (2) unable and unwilling to come to God, and (3) guilty of personal sins, which are the fruit of this depraved nature.
 Thus all of fallen humanity is guilty before God.
-A person’s fallen condition is remedied only by the Holy Spirit’s drawing that person to faith in Jesus Christ.
-Those who have faith in Jesus Christ are forgiven and adopted as children of God, and will spend eternity with Him.
+Those who place their faith in Jesus Christ are forgiven and adopted as children of God, and will spend eternity with Him.